inpsyde/WP-Stash/README.md

 `WP_STASH_DRIVER` - FQCN : The class name of the Stash driver you want to use.
 Will fall back to `Ephemeral` (pure memory cache without persistence) if unset or invalid.

-`WP_STASH_DRIVER_ARGS` - string: Driver constructor args as a serialized array, JSON or Base64.
+`WP_STASH_DRIVER_ARGS` - string: Driver constructor args as a serialized array or JSON.

 `WP_STASH_IN_MEMORY_CACHE` - bool : If enabled, keeps an in-memory version of the cache in sync.
 This enhances performance during a single request.
 Default `true`.